 Because that is exactly what you are doing!

-That scene is actually filmed on the approach to the Na Pali coast, which is one of the two main reasons to take a Kauai helicopter tour.
+That scene from Jurassic Park was actually filmed on the approach to the Na Pali coast, on Kauai’s North Shore, which is one of the two main reasons to take Kauai helicopter tours.

 The other reason to take a helicopter tour?
 Waimea Canyon.
 The “Grand Canyon of the Pacific.”